Congress approves import ban targeting forced labor in China - ExBulletin

 The Commerce Department said several federal agencies have determined that the Chinese academy and research institutes are using biotechnology processes to support Chinese military end-uses and end-users, including alleged brain control weapons.

-The White House announced last week that it would organize a diplomatic boycott of the upcoming Winter Olympics in Beijing, citing the gross human rights violations and atrocities committed by China in Xinjiang.
-American athletes will compete but Biden will not send the usual contingent of dignitaries.
+The White House announced last week that it would organize a diplomatic boycott of the upcoming Winter Olympics in Beijing, citing gross human rights violations and atrocities committed by China in Xinjiang.
+American athletes will compete, but Biden will not send the usual contingent of dignitaries.

 The Chinese Embassy in Washington did not immediately respond to a call and email seeking comment.